Our pricing

 • Discrimination claims or claims other than unfair dismissal/wrongful dismissal.

-Exclusions & factors which may make a case more complex
+Exclusions & factors which may make an employment tribunal case more complex

 • Multiple day hearings (more than one day)